 If you've decided you would like to focus on a list of 100 Life Goals, then consider the Long Term goals as the ones you'll focus on.

-When considering what makes a Long Term goal, I would recommend you look at 10 years or more as a Long Term goal.
+When defining goals for your life and considering what makes a Long Term goal, I would recommend you look at 10 years or more as a Long Term goal.

 Decide on what will be your Target goals versus your Outrageous goals . . .